-Top 5 reasons why SMBs should put a cyber security strategy at the top of their plan in 2021
+Top 5 reasons why SMBs should put a cyber security strategy at the top of their plan

 It is becoming very hard to ignore the frequency small and medium Australian businesses are being targeted with cyber-attacks, ACSC concluded that 62% of SMBs have reported that they experienced a cyber attack in 2020.
 In fact, cyber attacks have doubled over the past 12 months.

 Realistically, it’s only a matter of time before your business becomes a target of a cyber attack (if it hasn’t experienced one already).

 We believe there are two main reasons for the alarming surge in cyber attacks:

 - Employees are more than ever before and using many devices often outside of secure networks and the office – and risking bringing infected malware back to the business.

 - Increased pressure on the basic infrastructure requirements driven by the increase in the number of devices used is increasing the vulnerability of businesses.